Klapmeier brothers: 2000s: SR22, success and company growth, Vision Jet, recession

 In September 2008, the global sales slump in piston-engined aircraft impacted the company and they laid off 100 workers, 8% of their workforce.
 This included 79 people at the main plant in Duluth, Minnesota, and 29 employees at the composite construction plant in Grand Forks, North Dakota.
 After this round of layoffs, Cirrus had 1,230 employees remaining.
 Alan, the then-CEO, announced in October 2008 that due to the economic recession and resulting lack of demand for Cirrus aircraft, the company was moving to a three-day work week.
 He reported that sales were down 10% over the same period in the previous year.
 Compared to the industry average in that same period, sales were down 16%.

 Cirrus eliminated 208 employee positions in the fall of 2008 and cut aircraft production from 14 to 12 aircraft per week in response to the economic situation.
 In November of that year, the company announced that it would furlough about 500 production employees to allow for reductions in excess stock of aircraft produced.

-On December 18, 2008, it was made public that Chief Operating Officer Brent Wouters would replace Alan as CEO effective February 1, 2009.
-Alan continued as Chairman of the board with Dale as Vice-Chairman.
+On December 18, 2008, it was made public that chief operating officer Brent Wouters would replace Alan as CEO effective February 1, 2009.
+Alan continued as chairman of the board with Dale as vice-chairman.

-On June 26, 2009, Alan announced that he had assembled a team to acquire the aircraft manufacturer's Vision SF50 single-engine jet program from majority owner Arcapita Bank and produce it under a new company.
-Dale came out in support of his efforts and said that Alan was the only person Cirrus would consider letting take over the jet project.
-Over a month later the attempt failed and Wouters announced that Alan's contract as Chairman would not be renewed when it expired at the end of August (a decision Wouters said Alan had known about for "several months" prior).
+On June 26, 2009, Alan announced that he had formed a team "of financial advisors and engineers" to try and acquire Cirrus's Vision SF50 jet program from its majority owner Arcapita and produce it under a new company, with Merrill Lynch involved in the negotiations.
+Dale, although not reported to be part of Alan's newly-assembled team, came out in support of his brother's efforts and said that Alan was the only person Cirrus would consider letting take over the jet project.
+However, more than a month after the announcement, the attempt failed and Wouters revealed that Alan's contract as chairman would not be renewed when it expired at the end of August (a decision Wouters said Alan had known about for "several months" prior).
 Alan left Cirrus soon after this while Dale stayed with the company.